MHREES/DevOpsWordCloud/README.md

 * Terminate machines when you are finished.
 * Do not create any public machines. (machines should be created on the private subnet and ssh into through the bastion)

+### Bastion
+* When you create a new instance on aws it will be (should always be!) on the private subnet.
+This means you cannot ssh directly into it.

+  public--->bastion--->ec2-instance

+* you first need to ssh into the bastion then once in the bastion you can ssh using the .pem file and the following
+  command: `ssh -i <your-pem-file> ec2-user@<your-instance-private-ip>`

 ### Port Forwarding
-* to acces the services through your web browser you will need to forward the ports, namely `7474` and `3000`.
+* To acces the services through your web browser you will need to forward the ports, namely `7474` and `3000`.
-* to forward ports in putty you will need to navigat to `Tunnels` on the menu on the right.
+* To forward ports in putty you will need to navigat to `Tunnels` on the menu on the right.

 	* Connection
 		* SSH